UrielRicardo/pipeline-aws-plugin/README.md

 This plugins adds Jenkins pipeline steps to interact with the AWS API.

-* Invalidating CloudFront distributions
+* Invalidating CloudFront distributions.
-* Creating, updating and deleting CloudFormation stacks
+* Creating, updating and deleting CloudFormation stacks.
-* Up- and downloading files to/from S3
+* Up- and downloading files to/from S3.

 ## Upcoming features